 Easy steps to properly fit a bicycle helmet

 Commuting by Bike

 National Biking Map

 Salt Lake County Bicycle Best Practices

 Are you a bicycle-friendly employer?

 Greg puts on free clinics about Utah biking law and safety for local bicycle shops and businesses, bicycle advocacy groups and other civic organizations.
-If you would like to schedule a clinic or attend the next scheduled clinic, feel free to contact Greg directly at 801-424-5252 or send him an email.
+If you would like to schedule a clinic or attend the next scheduled clinic, feel free to email Greg directly.

 Return to UtahBikingLaw.com.